 AI is now gradually increasing its footprints in helping to discover hidden insights into clinical research or decision making or link patients with advanced resources for self-management and care.
 It is also assisting to extract meaning from previously unreachable or unstructured data assets that are used in the healthcare sector.

-Medical imaging data is one the key sources of information about the patients and their medical conditions providing a better opportunity for AI-backed machines to comprehend such data and make the decisions with better accuracy.
+Medical imaging data is one of the key sources of information about the patients and their medical conditions providing a better opportunity for AI-backed machines to comprehend such data and make decisions with better accuracy.

 The use of AI in healthcare for medical imaging is increasing into many sub-fields and providing new opportunities to AI developers to learn from such data and solve health care problems in a comprehensive way that turns the notions for AI solutions into safe and more effective tools to help radiologists provide better care for patients during the treatment process and medical care progression till the recovery.

-In the contexts of the same, we have discussed here the top five best usages or use cases of AI in the medical imaging filed and how AI-enabled tools adjust the workflow to improve the diagnosis the potentially fatal diseases quickly and provide immediate medical treatments and care to avoid the mortalities at the larger scale.
+In the contexts of the same, we have discussed here the top five best usages or use cases of AI in the medical imaging field and how AI-enabled tools adjust the workflow to improve the diagnosis the potentially fatal diseases quickly and provide immediate medical treatments and care to avoid the mortalities at the larger scale.

 Use Cases for Artificial Intelligence in Medical Imaging Word:

 Detecting Cardiovascular-Related Abnormalities